efficientgo/e2e/README.md

 #### Bonus: Monitoring performance of e2e process itself.

-It's common pattern that you want to schedule some containers but also, you might want to monitor some local code you just wrong.
-For this you can run your local code in adhoc container using `e2e.Containarize()`:
+It's common pattern that you want to schedule some containers but also, you might want to monitor some local code you just wrote.
+For this you can run your local code in and ad-hoc container using `e2e.Containerize()`:

 ```go
 	l, err := e2e.Containerize(e, "run", Run)